rpy2/rpy2/doc/source/overview.rst

 Python 2.6 might just work, but over time an increasing amount of features present in 2.7 (backported from the Python 3 series) have been used.
-Python 3.2 will install, but at the time of writing might still have minor issues.
+Python 3.2 will install, is expected to work, but at the time of writing is less tested and might still have minor issues.

 Python 3.3 is advertised as the Python 3.x that is "production-ready", so more time will be spent on Python when it is out.
-From rpy2-2.4.x, the main Python version will be the released 3.x (3.3, or 3.4).
+From rpy2-2.4.x and onward, the main Python version will be the released 3.x at the time (3.3, or 3.4).

 Older Python like 2.5 or even 2.4 might compile, but there is much less testing done with those platforms, if any, and likely limited hope for free support.

 Rpy2 is not expected to work at all with an R version < 2.8.
 The use of the latest rpy2 with an R version older than the current release is not adviced (and mostly unsupported).

+Alternative Python implementations
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+CPython is the target implementation, and because of presence of C code in rpy2 is it currently not possible to run the package on Jython.
+For that same reason, running it with Pypy is expected to require some effort.

 Download
 --------